-In the late 70’s, the son John Funderburg III, joined the family business as the second president, steering the company to a new primary focus of wiring multi-family and single family residential homes.
+In the late 70’s, the son John Funderburg III, became president, steering the company to a new primary focus of wiring multi-family and single family residential homes.
 The same vision and commitment to excellence continued under his leadership, serving the customer to the highest standards of integrity and workmanship.

 Through the economic rollercoaster of the 80’s and 90’s, Black Hawk Electric survived and thrived, participating in the building of thousands of new homes, further establishing itself as a premiere leader in the electrical construction industry.
 In 1996, the founder John Funderburg Jr. retired and the grandson John Funderburg IV stepped up as Vice President.

 Despite the dramatic market changes in 2008, Black Hawk Electric’s cost efficiency and uncompromising commitment to excellence enabled the firm to expand its services in 2010, adding midrise apartments, hotels, and student housing.
 In 2011, Black Hawk Electric welcomed its third president, John Funderburg IV.